open-policy-agent/opa-idea-plugin/docs/devel/architecture.md

  |       +-- other platform independent code`
  ```

-Of course, only one batch of platform dependent code will be used in compilation.
+Of course, only one batch of platform-dependent code will be used in compilation.

 You can choose which platform version to use by setting the `platformVersion` property in `gradle.properties`.